radicallyopensecurity/publications/policies-and-protocols/access-control-policy.md

 # Introduction

-This is an example of an access control policy, to help capture all measures and processes are captured adequately.
+This is an example of an access control policy.
+It provides guidance on measures and processes that need to be implemented.

 ## 1. Purpose